terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ![social media](images/social-media-festival.jpg)

-People can be part of the festival via Instagram or Facebook.
-They can create their own stories, invent funny captions.
+Our visual style of stories allows people to become part of the festival on social networks via Instagram and Facebook.
+They can create their own story, join illustrations, and come up with funny captions.
+And so, thanks to these posts, the festival can quickly become known among the people.
 For example: Romeo, I am waiting for you, where are you? (you can see in the first picture).
 Also is possible to make a ticket game or a puzzle for the movie.

 ### Gift items